A Complete Guide to Google’s Page Experience Update for Marketers

 Another key part of any SEO strategy is monitoring ranking fluctuations to ensure your strategy is playing out as expected.
 Additionally, marketers should be monitoring the site for common on-site issues with a periodically scheduled site audit to ensure you don’t miss any important site changes.

-If you’re interested in automating your keyword rank tracking and other KPIs, check out our prebuilt SEO dashboard that includes both of these factors in a single, unified platform.
+If you’re interested in automating your agency's keyword ranking reports and other KPIs, check out our prebuilt SEO dashboard that includes both of these factors in a single, unified platform.

 Peter Foy Headshot